peakphp/docs/docs/v4/di/definitions.md

 ### Array of definition

 Array of definition represent a powerful way to describe and group how dependencies can be resolve for a definition.
-It also support nested definition.
+It also support nested definition and passing normal argument(s) value(s).

 Supported types supported in an array of definition: callable, classname string, object and array of definition.